HackyChristmas/HackyChristmas.github.io/Day02/README.md

 ### Making a snowman module

 This part is fairly straightforward.
-You can make a module by just doing something like:
+You can make a module by just doing something like this (this is an example; the actual code you want is below...):
 ``` OpenSCAD
 module my_new_module() {
   // the shapes for your module